-If no part of the active file has been selected, Extra|Sort Alphabetically will sort the entire file alphabetically, paragraph by paragraph.
+If no part of the active file has been selected then Extra|Sort Alphabetically sorts the entire file alphabetically, paragraph by paragraph.

 To sort the entire file on a specific column of text, select that column of text before selecting Extra|Sort Alphabetically first.
 Make sure that the selection does not span more than one paragraph.
-All the paragraphs in the file will be sorted, using the selected column as the sort key.
+All the paragraphs in the file are sorted, using the selected column as the sort key.

-If you are working with a text files that contains information arranged in columns, padded with spaces, you could make a rectangular selection of the third column and then use Extra|Sort Alphabetically.
-The data will then be sorted on the third column.
+If you are working with a text file that contains information arranged in columns, padded with spaces, you could make a rectangular selection of the third column and then use Extra|Sort Alphabetically.
+The data is then sorted on the third column.

 Extra|Sort Alphabetically Z-A

 Extra|Sort Alphanumerically 0-9, A-Z

 Extra|Sort Alphanumerically Z-A, 9-0